 The entirety of the Christian gospel hinges on love, hope, redemption — and transformation.
 It's the topic of forgiveness, though, that captures the most attention, as Jesus' death on the cross for our sins is the most significant event to unfold in human history.

 In addition to Christ's death and resurrection, forgiveness in the Bible comes in many forms, as forgiveness scriptures call human beings to forgive one another and to seek redemption for their own sins in the Lord.
-When we admit that Jesus died for us and we seek Him, there is much to gain.
+We are also called to forgive ourselves: because God forgave our sins, we should also let go of the hold they have on us.

-So, as we explore forgiveness in the Bible, here are some powerful verses about redemption you'll want to consider in your own life:
+So, as we explore forgiveness in the Bible, here are some powerful Bible verses about forgiveness and redemption you'll want to consider in your own life:

 Colossians 3:13 (NIV)